y-naught/NURBSJS/readme.md

 ### Extending the system

-Currently, the project is in it's prototype phase, but if you want to play with the system and the renderer that are currently build in, you can modify the index.ts file to draw new 2D shapes on the canvas.
+Currently, the project is in its prototype phase, but if you want to play with the system and the renderer that are currently built in, you can modify the index.ts file to draw new 2D shapes on the canvas.

 As we move forward, this functionality will get moved to a User Interface that will be served and you will be able to access the NURBS.js API via an in-window command line.